18 Things You Should Never Do To Your Lawn

 Don’t Use Broadleaf Herbicides in Extreme Temperatures

 If you apply too much grass fertilizer, especially in sandy soils, a good share of it will leach through the soil and make its way into our precious groundwater, lakes, streams and wetlands.
 Lawn grasses only need a certain amount of food.
 More isn’t always better.
-Learn how to test your soil to better understand how much you need to fertilize each season.

 Don’t Ignore Pet Areas